jmagman/flutter-wiki/Deferred-Components.md

 Integrating full flutter deferring is experimental and will require a lot of custom implementations and setup that is not fully tested due to variability in different apps.
 Therefore, this is considered a very advanced feature and Flutter may not be able to provide guarantees or technical support for specific use cases.

 Full Flutter deferral requires an implementation of `SplitInstallManager` in the base app module, as well as adding the dependencies on `com.google.android.play:core` in `build.gradle` dependencies as an implementation.
 The dynamic feature module containing Flutter must depend on the base module and the base module can no longer include any references to Flutter code.
 The `:flutter` dependency in `build.gradle` should be removed.
-The process described below is for the direct dependency way of add-to-app.
+The process described below is for the direct dependency way of add-to-app for the `fullscreen` sample app (https://github.com/flutter/samples/tree/master/add_to_app/fullscreen).
 The aar method is not described here (yet).

 ## SplitInstallManager base module "bootstrapper"